-Did you know that two out of five South African borrowers cannot pay back their loans?
+Did you know that two out of five South Africans cannot repay their loans?

-South Africa’s unsecured lending boom has left 40% of borrowers in default, and millions of people in a debt trap, according to fund manager Differential Capital.
+According to fund manager Differential Capital, South Africa’s unsecured lending boom has left 40% of borrowers in default and millions of people in a debt trap.
 About 7.8 million of the country’s 60 million residents have taken out a combined R225 billion worth of loans without collateral, mostly for short-term needs such as furniture and urgent family care.

 - The credit provider didn’t do an assessment